 Need a place to park?
 No problem.
 The downtown parking garage costs $5 for the entire day and is free on weekends.
 Those who visit for a couple of hours have access to parking on streets and Mirror Pond lots.
 On the street, enjoy free parking with a two-hour maximum.
 Or park in Mirror Pond for as little as $1 an hour.

 Walkable streets and attractions offer a place to try new activities.
 Start with a trip to Bend Visitor Center, which has a staff ready to help plan fun activities.
 At the center, chat with locals, pick up maps and shop for souvenirs.

-Visitors can also rent electric bikes, take carriage rides and play Vector Volcano Classic Arcade, home to arcade games and pinball machines from the 1980s and 1990s.
-In addition to these activities, downtown Bend also hosts dozens of events throughout the year.
-Attend parades, car shows, marathons, food and drink events, and more.
+Visitors also rent electric bikes, take carriage rides and play Vector Volcano Classic Arcade, home to arcade games and pinball machines from the 1980s and 1990s.
+In addition to these activities, downtown Bend hosts dozens of events throughout the year.
+Attend parades, car shows, marathons, food and drink events, and much more.

 Find Arts and Entertainment

 The downtown area also houses popular venues for arts and culture.
 BendFilm hosts a film festival every fall where guests see independent and documentary films.
 Liberty Theater has displayed exhibits and hosted local events for over 100 years.
-For drama, music, dance and movies, visit Tower Theatre – also known as Bend’s Living Room.
+For drama, music, dance and movies, visit Tower Theatre – known as Bend’s Living Room.

 To browse local art, head to Jeffrey Murray, Mary Medrano, Mockingbird and Red Chair.
 These galleries focus on showcasing Bend artists, their creativity and contributions to the area.